quobyte/openstack_patches/README.md

 # Contents

+## Full Quobyte Patch

+These patches provides an all in one patch file per project for easier installation.
+These patch files correct a list of issues/features, including single issue fix patches availabe in this repository.

 ## systemd-cgroup_patch

 Backport of a [Nova bugfix](https://review.openstack.org/#/c/432344/) for a [bug](https://bugs.launchpad.net/nova/+bug/1530860) that caused mounts to be removed when the Nova service was stopped or restarted.